NEWS ARTISTS AVAILS TOURS CONTACT

 REVIEWS:

 There’s still something admittedly inviting about the lo-fi production values and strummy folk-rock that are Hughes’ stock-in-trade here... merging electronic burbles and effects-treated vocals with blistering amplifier feedback and the clarion tones of a clarinet.
-This balanced composite of the unwieldy and the understated works in spades for Hughes, allowing even the most cynical of listeners – yours truly included – to take in the alternately utopian and dystopian backstory without any drudgery...
-Dig beneath the surface past the stories of Loki and animals of future Earth, and you’ll find an album that offers just as many fetching melodies and taut grooves as more mainstream fare.
+This balanced composite of the unwieldy and the understated works in spades for Hughes, allowing even the most cynical of listeners – yours truly included – to take in the alternately utopian and dystopian backstory without any drudgery.

 - Delusions Of Adequacy

-Home Church Road is so varied that it sounds like a indie-film soundtrack.
-Each track bravely charges ahead without fear of connecting to a rewind or fast forward button.
+Home Church Road is so varied that it sounds like a indie-film soundtrack...
 The songs live in the present, flowing from chilly meandering experiments to folky melodies to electro-glitch to hook-laden rock anthems.
-The collection reminds me it takes more than just good intentions to craft cathartic challenges to traditional indie-rock conventions...
-It just makes the deadline for inclusion on my list of favorite albums released in the first half of 2011!
+The collection reminds me it takes more than just good intentions to craft cathartic challenges to traditional indie-rock conventions.

 - Three Imaginary Girls